-Cognitive Behavioral Therapy (CBT) is a form of talk therapy used across the recovery spectrum.
-Therapists or psychologists use CBT treatment to help patients become aware of irrational or negative thinking so they can see situations clearly, process them, and respond to them in healthy ways.
+Cognitive Behavioral Therapy (CBT) is an evidence-based form of talk therapy that can be a particularly effective treatment modality for adolescents.
+Therapists or psychologists use CBT for teens to help them become aware of irrational or negative thinking so they can see situations clearly, process them, and respond to them in healthy ways.

-CBT skills can be life changing, and are a beneficial part of an integrated treatment plan.
-Although CBT helps with substance abuse, depression, and PTSD, teens can benefit from CBT even when they are not suffering from a specific mental health challenge.
-CBT can help teens form healthy habits that will support them as they enter adulthood.
+CBT intervention for kids can be a powerful part of an integrated treatment plan for adolescent mental health disorders.
+Teen CBT helps with substance abuse, eating disorders, PTSD, anxiety, and depression, including seasonal affective disorder.
+Furthermore, teens can benefit from CBT even when they are not suffering from a specific mental health challenge.
+CBT activities for teens can help them form healthy habits that will support them as they enter young adulthood.

 How Do I Know if My Thinking Is Distorted?